About Pregnancy, Birth and Baby

 The call will then be placed in a queue for the first available midwife/maternal child health nurse to answer.
 Once answered, they will:

-• provide information, advice, guidance, reassurance, and referrals
+- provide information, advice, guidance, reassurance, and referrals to other services when needed

-Callers with symptoms you may be transferred to a ‘Nurse Triage’ service for an assessment of their symptoms and the need to contact a doctor or other medical professional.
+Callers with symptoms may be transferred to a ‘Nurse Triage’ service for an assessment of their symptoms or advised to contact a doctor or local health services as needed.

 Who are maternal child health nurses?